phidatahq/phidata/cookbook/agent_concepts/README.md

 ### Multimodal

-Agno agents support text, image, audio and video inputs and can generate text, image, audio and video outputs.
+In addition to text, Agno agents support image, audio, and video inputs and can generate image and audio outputs.

 Examples with multimodal input and outputs using Agno can be found under `/cookbook/agent_concepts/storage/`